LaunchPadLab/decanter/README.md

 end
 ```

 We can see here that converting start_date and end_date to a Ruby date is creating complexity.
 Could you imagine the complexity involved with performing similar parsing with a deeply nested resource?
-If you're curious how ugly it would get, we took the liberty of implementing an example here: https://github.com/LaunchPadLab/decanter_demo/blob/master/app/controllers/nested_example/trips_no_decanter_controller.rb
+If you're curious how ugly it would get, we took the liberty of implementing an example here: [Nested Example (Without Decanter)](https://github.com/LaunchPadLab/decanter_demo/blob/master/app/controllers/nested_example/trips_no_decanter_controller.rb)

 With Decanter, here is what the same action looks like: